Skip to content

 avl_tree.rb

-The balance factor of a node is defined as the height of the node's left subtree minus the height of its right subtree, with the balance factor of a null node defined as \(0\).
-We will also encapsulate the functionality of obtaining the node balance factor into a function for easy use later on:
+The balance factor of a node is defined as the height of the node's left subtree minus the height of its right subtree, and the balance factor of a null node is defined as \(0\).
+We also encapsulate the function to obtain the node's balance factor for convenient subsequent use:

 avl_tree.py